 10: Big Brothers, Big Sisters of Snohomish County

-Last but not least, Big Brothers, Big Sisters of Snohomish County presents a clear color scheme, using a bright green that shines through the dark graphics throughout to highlight the places the viewer can interact with the page.
-The social media links in an interesting mid page content block help give the eye a place to rest, and we love how the menu changes from semi transparent to opaque as you scroll down the page
+Last but not least, Big Brothers, Big Sisters of Snohomish County presents a clear color scheme, using a bright green that shines through the dark graphics throughout to highlight donation forms, contact information and places new supporters can interact with the page.